 We discovered Natural Horsemanship in 2001 when there was a Parelli Tour in GA.
-Since that time, we have been reading, watching, going to clinics, and working with different people to absorb as much of the knowledge as possible.
+Since that time, we have been reading, watching, going to a variety of clinics, and working with different people to absorb as much of the knowledge as possible.
 It really has made a HUGE difference in our horses and our relationship with them.
 They understand us more clearly, are more polite, respectful, and brave as a result.
-In addition, it is easy and FUN.
+In addition, it is simpler to train horses and FUN.
+As we progress in our horsemanship journey, we are delghted to find that there is more and more help out there.
+See a list of our recommendations on the last page on this website.

 These pictures show a few of the different things we do with our horses.
 We start on the ground and progress to doing the things under saddle.